-"This Week around Walkers Woods" is a weekly community column written for the neighborhood of Walkers Woods, but pertains to the entire Carolina Forest Community.
+"This Week Around Walkers Woods" is a community column written for the neighborhood of Walkers Woods, but pertains to the entire community of Carolina Forest.

 Log on to www.walkerswoodsatcarolinaforest.com frequently for POA information.
 If you are on Facebook, check out the Walkers Woods at Carolina Forest page to connect with your neighbors.
 And if you have any items you would like me to include in this column, please send them to me at email@example.com.
-Stay cool, and I’ll see you at the pool.
 Have a great week.